siderolabs/talos/website/content/v1.5/learn-more/faqs.md

 The Talos API is a way to access the operating system and fix issues, e.g. fixing access to Kubernetes.
 When Talos Linux is running fine, using the Kubernetes APIs (via `kubeconfig`) is all you should need to deploy and manage Kubernetes workloads.

-## How Talos handles certificates ?
+## How does Talos handle certificates?

 During the machine config generation process, Talos generates a set of certificate authorities (CAs) that remains valid for 10 years.
 Talos is responsible for managing certificates for `etcd`, Talos API (`apid`), node certificates (`kubelet`), and other components.